fortify/fortify-client-api/README.md

   * `./gradlew releaseSnapshot`: Merge the changes from the current branch to the master branch, and create release tag
 * `./fortify-scan.sh`: Run a Fortify scan; requires Fortify SCA to be installed

+Note that the version management tasks operate only on the local repository; you will need to manually push any changes (including tags and branches) to the remote repository.

 ### Versioning

 The various version-related Gradle tasks assume the following versioning methodology: